xypha/AHK-v2-scripts/README.md

   View three methods to close or kill an app or window -

   * Send `WinClose` command with `Alt + Right Click` - closes any app or window instantly without having to navigate to the 'Close' button in the title bar.
-This simulates the default `Alt + F4` behaviour (in most apps) or the `CTRL + W / Q` action (available in some apps).
+This simulates the default `Alt + F4` behaviour (in most apps) or the `Ctrl + W / Q` action (available in some apps).

   Annoyed by an unresponsive window?
 Instead of opening Task Manager, try this first -
   * Send `WinKill` command with `Ctrl + Alt + F4` - kill the unresponsive window forcefully by terminating its process.